Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 ### Golden Path

 When writing conditionals, ensure the "golden" or "happy" path aligns with the left-hand margin of the code.
 Avoid nesting `if` statements.
 Using multiple return statements is acceptable.
 Utilize `guard` statements for this purpose.

+Prefer using `guard` at the beginning of a scope.
+It's easier to reason about a block of code when all `guard` statements are grouped together at the top rather than intermixed with business logic

 **Preferred**:
 ```swift